Ibna Kowsar

 Graduate Research Assistant

-• Implementing and enhancing deep learning algorithms for image and tabular data
+• Implemented and enhanced deep learning algorithms for image and tabular data.

 Machine Learning Engineer